 The main disadvantages of self-priming pumps are:

-Due to the presence of a liquid reservoir, this type of centrifugal pump are usually larger than a standard model, which may cause issues in applications where space is limited.
+- Due to the presence of a liquid reservoir, this type of centrifugal pump is usually larger than a standard model, which may cause issues in applications where space is limited.